-As far as my own experience goes I should say it was not a profitable business, for, after half an hour's washing, I only got five very tiny nuggets, hardly worth an anna, and I had, at the same time, the benefit of the assistance of an Australian gentleman.
-This gentleman, however, thought that something might be done by investing in a cradle and apparatus.
-He said that a substance like the black sand mentioned above had proved valuable in Australia.
+As far as my own experience goes I should say it was not a profitable business, for after half an hour's washing I only got 5 very tiny nuggets hardly worth an anna, and I had at the time the benefit of the assistance of an Australian gentleman.
+This gentleman thought that something might be done by investing in a cradle and apparatus.
+He said that a substance like the black sand mentioned above, had proved valuable in Australia.

-When crossing the Himalayan range the plains of Deosai were a great obstacle to the progress of the triangulation; for, although the depression of the Himalayas in that part gave a most extended view from very high points, still, there being no habitations for the distance of 7 or 8 marches, and no village of any size for 11 or 12 marches, the operations were carried on under very great difficulties.
-In the plains the only firewood to be had is got by digging up the juniper roots, and from very thin stunted willows; but, on the mountains above, there was absolutely no firewood to be had of any kind, the stations being all from 16 to 17,000 feet in height.
-It was absolutely necessary to reside for several days on these stations.
-Provisions had, at all stations, to be brought from places 4 to 7 marches distant.
-The people of the country were, moreover, not very willing to enter the plains from the Kashmir side.
-The operations could only be carried on during the rainy season, and at that time there are but few breaks in the clouds, which rush through this depression in the Himalayas into the valley of the Indus, and across the Karakoram mountains.
-With the greatest difficulty the signal men who worked the heliotropes and lamps at the various stations were fed, and on two occasions the main party were fairly starved out. and had to retreat, in consequence of protracted cloudy weather.
+When crossing the Himalaya range the plains of Deosai were a great obstacle to the progress of the triangulation, for although the depression of the Himalayas in that part gave a most extended view from very high points, still there being no habitations for the distance of 7 or 8 marches, and no village of any size for 11 or 12 marches, the operations were carried on under very great difficulties.
+In the plains the only firewood to be had is got by digging up the juniper roots and from very thin stunted willows, but on the mountains above, there was absolutely no firewood to be had of any kind, the stations being all from 16 to 17,000 feet in height.
+It was absolutely necessary to reside at least several days on these stations.

+Provisions had at all stations to be brought from places 4 to 7 marches distant.
+The people of the country were moreover not very willing to enter the plains from the Kashmir side.
+The operations could only be carried on during the rainy season, and at that time there are but few breaks in the clouds which rush through this depression of the Himalayas into the valley of the Indus and across to the Karakoram mountains.
+With the greatest difficulty the signal men who worked the heliotropes and lamps at the various stations were fed, and on two occasions the main party were starved out and had to retreat in consequence of protracted cloudy weather.

-Stations over 16,000 feet above the sea are not the most agreeable places for residence at the best of times, but when enveloped in clouds, they are unmistakably unpleasant, though there is some slight compensation in the grandeur of a break up, or when the upper level of the clouds falls, as I have several times seen it fall, below the station on which I was pitched, leaving the camp on an island surrounded with a level sea of clouds, from which the peaks of the various ranges stood like other islands, and the waves of clouds surged backwards and forwards across the lower ridges between.
-In clear weather the views were really magnificent, and proportionately appreciated after the cloudy weather.
+Stations over 16,000 feet above the sea are not the most agreeable places for residence at the best of times, but when enveloped in clouds they are unmistakably unpleasant, though there is some slight compensation in the grandeur of a break up, or when the upper level of the clouds falls, as I have several times seen it fall, below the station on which I was pitched, leaving the camp on an island surrounded with a level sea of clouds from which the peaks of the various ranges stood out like other islands and the waves of cloud surged backwards and forwards across the lower ridges between.
+In clear weather the views were really magnificent and proportionately appreciated after the cloudy weather.
 The atmosphere was at such times wonderfully clear at those elevations.

-It was across the plains of Deosai that I took the first observation to the peak K2, (28,287) feet above the sea), at a distance of 136 miles, the. side of one of our largest triangles.
-Notwithstanding all the difficulties, the triangulation was successfully carried over the plains during one season, without relaxing any of the rigorous rules of the G. T. Survey of India.
+It was across the plains of Deosai from Haramook that I took the first observation to the peak K (2) (28,287 feet above the sea) at a distance of 136 miles, the side of one of our largest triangles.

+Notwithstanding all the difficulties the triangulation was successfully carried over the plains of Deosai during one season without relaxing any of the rigorous rules of the Great Trigonometrical Survey of India.